pco-bcp/satis-build/README.md

 # Satis - composer repository
 Used for building your own composer repository using [composer/satis](https://github.com/composer/satis).

+NOTE: This is used by pco-bcp/satis in the github workflow.

 ## Inputs

 | Input        | Description                                                                                             | Required                     |